-No. Area Relevant Guidance for NHS Boards Date of Last review 1.
+No. Area Relevant Guidance for NHS Boards Date of Last Change 1.
 Annual Accounts The NHS Scotland Technical Accounting Group updates the Annual Accounts Manual and Capital Accounting Manual for each financial year.
-Updated Manuals will be sent to Directors of Finance each year and copies can be obtained from nhsaccounts@gov.scot 13/2/24 The Board Chief Executive, as Accountable Officer, has a personal responsibility to sign the annual accounts - and the associated governance statement - for the body, and in doing so accept personal responsibility for their proper presentation as prescribed in legislation and/or in the relevant Accounts Direction issued by the Scottish Ministers.
-Governance Statement NHS Board Chief Executives should receive certificates of assurance from their direct reports, and this should inform the preparation of their Governance Statement within the Board's annual accounts.
+Updated Manuals will be sent to Directors of Finance each year and copies can be obtained from nhsaccounts@gov.scot The Board Chief Executive, as Accountable Officer, has a personal responsibility to sign the annual accounts - and the associated governance statement - for the body, and in doing so accept personal responsibility for their proper presentation as 17/10/24 Governance prescribed in legislation and/or in the relevant Accounts Direction issued by the Scottish Ministers.
+NHS Board Chief Executives should receive certificates of assurance from their Statement direct reports, and this should inform the preparation of their Governance Statement within the Board's annual accounts.
+Certificates of Assurance NHS Boards should always follow appropriate records management procedures for financial documents including Certificates of Assurance and Annual Accounts.

-No. Area Relevant Guidance for NHS Boards Date of Last review Certificates of Assurance NHS Boards should always follow appropriate records management procedures for financial documents including Certificates of Assurance and Annual Accounts.
-Scottish Government Records Management: Health and Social Care Code of Practice (Scotland) 2020.
-Record keeping (VAT Notice 700/21) 2.
+No. Area Relevant Guidance for NHS Boards Date of Last Change Records management code of practice for health and social care (scot.nhs.uk) Record keeping (VAT Notice 700/21) - GOV.UK 2.
 Annual Budgeting Process Scottish Government sets its budget annually, typically mid-December.
 This is the Stage 1 budget and is subject to further amendments before being passed by Parliament at Stage 3 by end February.
 The use of resources by the Scottish Administration and other bodies funded directly from the Scottish Consolidated Fund must be authorised on an annual basis by Budget Act.
 This includes the funding provided to NHS Boards and budgets delegated to Directorates.
 NHS Boards will be informed of their indicative budget at the announcement of Stage 1 which shows their National Resource Allocation Formula (NRAC) share of core budgets.
 It is important to note at this point it does not include in year allocations which will be additional to the amount set out in the published budget document.
-Page 32 of the published 2024-25 budget sets out detail for the NHS Recovery, Health and Social Care Portfolio. scottish-budget-2024-25.pdf (www.gov.scot) 13/2/24 3.
+Page 27 of the published 2024-25 budget sets out detail for the NHS Health and Social Care Portfolio.
+Scottish Budget: 2025-26 21/04/25 3.
 Appraisal and Evaluation The Board Chief Executive, as Accountable Officer, has a personal responsibility to ensure that arrangements have been made to ensure that, in the consideration of policy proposals relating to the resources for which you have responsibilities as Accountable Officer, all relevant financial considerations, including any issues of propriety, regularity or value for money, are taken into account, and where appropriate brought to the attention of the body.
-13/2/24
+The Accountable Officer also has a personal responsibility to ensure that: 13/02/24